laravel/nova-docs/4.0/resources/fields.md

 ### Slug Field

-Some times you may need a unique, human-readable identifier generated from another field in your Nova resource for use in URLs.
-You can automatically generate these URL "slugs" with the `Slug` field:
+Sometimes you may need to generate a unique, human-readable identifier based on the contents of another field, such as when generating a "slug" for a blog post title.
+You can automatically generate these "slugs" using the `Slug` field:

 ```php
 Slug::make('Slug')->from('Title'),
 ```

-By default, the field will take a string like 'My Cool Post' and create a slug like 'my-cool-post'.
-If you'd like the field to use underscores instead of dashes, use the `separator` method:
+By default, the field will convert a string like 'My Blog Post' to a slug like 'my-blog-post'.
+If you would like the field to use underscores instead of dashes, you may use the `separator` method to define your own custom "separator":

 ```php
 Slug::make('Slug')->from('Title')->separator('_'),